matheusroleal/br-movie-predictor/README.md

 A total of 3 classification models and 3 regression models were used to answer the study question.
 We used the input resources (Director, Gender, Distributor) to predict the destination variable (Public / Income).
 We used the functionalities and packages in the R language in the mining process.
 The techniques chosen were Neural Networks, Mixture Discriminant Analysis (MDA) and Random Forest for classification and k-Nearest Neighbor (kNN), Support Vector Machines (SVM) and Ridge Regression for regression.
 In all cases they address the following question: "Can we predict whether a movie will be successful before it reaches the box office?"

 ## Full Study
+You can read the full study at this [link](https://medium.com/@matheusroleal/predicting-the-success-of-a-brazilian-movie-using-machine-learning-techniques-dc4cf13c5a72)